x89/Shreddit/README.md

 user's crontab settings.

 **Examples:**

+The following examples require that the PRAW configuration file is located in the config directory.
+See [this PRAW documentation](http://praw.readthedocs.io/en/latest/getting_started/configuration/prawini.html) for more information.

 - Run every hour on the hour
         `0 * * * * shreddit -c <full path to shreddit.yml>`